Human Rights League (France): History

+Early history

-The League was founded on 4 June 1898 by the republican Ludovic Trarieux to defend captain Alfred Dreyfus, a Jew wrongly convicted for treason – this would be known as the Dreyfus Affair.
+The League was founded in 1898 by the republican Ludovic Trarieux to defend captain Alfred Dreyfus, a Jew wrongly convicted for treason – this would be known as the Dreyfus Affair.

-Dissolved by the anticommunist regime of Vichy during World War II, it was clandestinely reconstituted in 1943 by a central committee including Pierre Cot, René Cassin and Félix Gouin.
+Dissolved by the Vichy government during World War II, it was clandestinely reconstituted in 1943 by a central committee including Pierre Cot, René Cassin and Félix Gouin.
 The LDH was refounded after the Liberation.
 Paul Langevin, who had recently joined the French Communist Party (PCF), became its president.
 Opposed to the Algerian War and the massive use of torture by the French Army, the LDH called for demonstrations against the 1961 Algiers putsch.

-Today
+Modern

 In February 2005, the LDH accused the government of historic revisionism for implementing a law requiring high schools to teach about the positive effects of colonialism.
 The law was repealed at the start of the following year.
-In 2007, the LDH advocated in favour of giving foreigners the right to vote in local elections.

 The LDH has provided support to the Groupe d'Information sur les Prisons (GIP), a prisoners' rights group co-founded by Michel Foucault in 1971, and worked with prominent activists like Cesare Battisti and Ira Einhorn.
 The LDH has also opposed itself to Nicolas Sarkozy's policies, which it deems "repressive".
 In its 2003 report, it declared that "since the Algerian War we had never seen such a strong rollback of human rights in France".

-The LDH has filed a complaint end of 2005 concerning a CIA flight which landed in Le Bourget airport in the frame of the so-called "war on terror" (see March 2006 in Europe).

-End of 2004, the LDH counted 7,487 members, organized into 309 local sections and 57 federations.
-In 1932, it could boast 170,000 members.